alex2011576/Camagru/README.md

 ## Security measures taken:

-- module for scalable and abstracted sanitization and validation of inputs to prevent XSS attacks,
+- module for scalable and abstracted sanitization and validation of inputs to prevent **XSS attacks **
-- PDO SQL bindings against SQL injections,
+- PDO SQL bindings against **SQL injections**
-- session regeneration to prevent Session Fixation.
+- session regeneration to prevent **Session Fixation**
+- hashing + 1-way encryption of passwords and tokens
+- access limitations

 ## Design: